yours-org/yours-wallet/README.md

 - **BSV-21 tokens** — View balances, send tokens with full decimal precision.
 - **MNEE stablecoin** — Native MNEE USD support with send and receive.

+## Testnet

+Choose **Testnet** in the Network field when creating an account, restoring a seed phrase, or importing WIF keys.
+Switch accounts from the top bar; testnet accounts are labeled.
+To use an existing seed on testnet, restore it as a separate testnet account.

+Testnet accounts use local storage by default and keep wallet data and permissions separate from mainnet.
+Custom remote storage providers must serve the test chain.
+MNEE, paymail, fiat amounts, and the legacy sweep tool are available only on mainnet.

+Syncing, broadcasting, and asset queries use the 1Sat SDK's testnet services and require those services to be available.
+Run the network regression checks with `bun run test:network`.

 ## Architecture

 ```